-Students who travel out of state for college could face higher co-pays and deductibles as well as a limited availability of in-network care providers.
+Students who travel out of state for college could face higher co-pays and deductibles, as well as a limited availability of in-network care providers.

 Currently, the ACA requires that all colleges have a coverage limit of at least $200,000.
-These plans also must cover preventive care and offer a prescription drug benefit.
+These plans also also cover preventive care and offer a prescription drug benefit.
 Good college plans also offer mental health coverage.

-It's a good idea to sit down and compare a your family health plan with the college student health insurance offered by the school.
+It's a good idea to sit down and compare a your family's health plan with the college student health insurance offered by the school.
 You may save money and have better coverage with the school plan, which is designed for the student and the location.

 If you are considering a private insurer to get health insurance for college students, it’s best to work with an independent agent.
 These agents can help you gain more control over your insurance choices by exploring your options through you state's healthcare exchange and by leveraging all available subsidies and discounts.

-Options for the Non-Traditional Student
+Options for Non-Traditional Students

 - Students traveling abroad: If you’re traveling abroad as a student, you need to make sure that you still have health insurance.
 Traditional plans may not provide coverage if you venture out of a certain region, so finding student travel health insurance may be your only option.
-If the school is sponsoring a trip, health insurance may be included in the cost but other individual providers can create a package tailored to your journey.
+If your school is sponsoring a trip, health insurance may be included in the cost, but other individual providers can create a package tailored to your journey.
 When you plan to travel abroad, consider that you might need emergency medical evacuation coverage and other critical services.
 Be sure to evaluate emergency services and look for a 24/7 help line when searching for the appropriate health insurance.

 Finding Affordable Health Insurance for College Students